 Gaps, Crowding, and Crooked Teeth

-There are two main cosmetic dentistry approaches to gaps, crowding, and crooked teeth.
+There are several cosmetic dentistry approaches to gaps, crowding, and crooked teeth.
 First, teeth can be reshaped to be straight.
 This uses porcelain veneers and/or dental crowns.
 This is recommended when the problem is localized (just one gap, or a few crowded teeth), when there are other tooth problems (such as small or discolored teeth), or when you want the problem fixed in a short time frame (about a month, as opposed to six months or a year).
-For gaps around the gum line, described as black triangles, BioClear is a new technique that is a great alternative.
+For gaps around the gum, described as black triangles, BioClear is a new technique that is a great alternative.